 - Root cause analysis, implementation and verification of corrective action.

-- Tracking and Improvement of Critical Dimensions and Key Performance Indicators (KPI’s)
+5.11 Tracking and improvement of critical Dimensions and Key Performance Indicators (KPI’S)

 - Identification, tracking, inspection and improvement plans for critical dimensions and KPI’s.

 C-CAT maintains a website for Supply Chain that contains valuable information including Terms and Conditions for External Provider quality requirements.
 It is the External Provider’s responsibility that they adhere to the Terms and Conditions that are available on the website.
 External Provider can use their own procedures and forms if they prefer, but the External Provider internal procedure and forms at a minimum need to adhere to the requirements stated on the C-CAT Purchase Order/SOW/Contract.